vkrava4/curlson/readme.md

 ![curlson](docs/logo_large.png)

 ## Overview
-`curlson` is a command-line project which is designed to perform thousands of concurrent requests with specified data based on user-templates or static values to destination address with handy statistic reports and tracing options.
+Curlson is a command-line tool which designed to perform thousands of concurrent requests per second with specified data based on user-templates or static values to destination address with handy statistic reports and tracing options.

-It can be used for execution of single requests due to its similar syntax with `curl`, however, primary use-case lay in the field of concurrent and repetitive requests execution to one or several destinations.
-This makes `curlson` a perfect candidate for stress and chaos testing scenarios.
+It can be used for execution of single requests due to its similar syntax with `curl`, however, its primary use-case lay in the field of frequent concurrent requests executions.
+This makes Curlson a perfect candidate for stress and chaos testing scenarios.